Sean Connery: 1987–2006

-Connery starred in Steven Spielberg's Indiana Jones and the Last Crusade (1989), playing Henry Jones Sr., the title character's father, and received BAFTA and Golden Globe nominations.
+Connery starred in Steven Spielberg's Indiana Jones and the Last Crusade (1989), playing Henry Jones Sr., the father of Indiana Jones, and received BAFTA and Golden Globe nominations.
 Harrison Ford said Connery's contributions at the writing stage enhanced the film.
 "It was amazing for me in how far he got into the script and went after exploiting opportunities for character.
 His suggestions to George [Lucas] at the writing stage really gave the character and the picture a lot more complexity and value than it had in the original screenplay".
 His subsequent box-office hits included The Hunt for Red October (1990), The Rock (1996), and Entrapment (1999).
 In 1996, he voiced the role of Draco the dragon in the film Dragonheart.
 He also appeared in a brief cameo as King Richard the Lionheart at the end of Robin Hood: Prince of Thieves (1991).
 In 1998, Connery received the BAFTA Fellowship, a lifetime achievement award from the British Academy of Film and Television Arts.

 Connery's later films included several box-office and critical disappointments such as First Knight, Just Cause (both 1995), The Avengers (1998), and The League of Extraordinary Gentlemen (2003); however, he received positive reviews for his performance in Finding Forrester (2000).
 He also received a Crystal Globe for outstanding artistic contribution to world cinema.
 In a 2003 UK poll conducted by Channel 4, Connery was ranked eighth on its list of the 100 Greatest Movie Stars.
 The failure of The League of Extraordinary Gentlemen was especially frustrating for Connery.
-He sensed during shooting that the production was "going off the rails", and announced that the director, Stephen Norrington, should be "locked up for insanity".
+He sensed during shooting that the production was "going off the rails", and announced that the director, Stephen Norrington, "would have been arrested for insanity".
 Connery spent considerable effort in trying to salvage the film through the editing process, ultimately deciding to retire from acting rather than go through such stress ever again.

 Connery turned down the role of Gandalf in The Lord of the Rings films, saying he did not understand the script.
 He was reportedly offered US$30 million along with 15% of the worldwide box office receipts, which would have earned him US$450 million.
 He also turned down the opportunity to appear as Albus Dumbledore in the Harry Potter series and the Architect in The Matrix trilogy.
-In 2005, he recorded voiceovers for the From Russia with Love video game with the recording producer Terry Manning in the Bahamas, and provided his likeness.
+In 2005, he recorded voiceovers for the From Russia with Love video game and provided his likeness.
 Connery said he was happy the producers, Electronic Arts, had approached him to voice Bond.